-98 REFUSED
+8 REFUSED

 A7b.
 Think back to all the times that the [B3 staff] contacted you – either by phone, email, text, or another way – how satisfied are you with the amount of contact from staff?
-Answer using a scale from 1 to 10, where 1 is you heard from them too much and 10 is you did not hear from them enough.
+Answer using a scale from 1 to 5, where 1 is you heard from them too much, 3 is you heard from them the right amount, and 5 is you did not hear from them enough.

-1 2 3 4 5 6 7 8 9 10

-Did not hear from them enough
+1 Heard from them too much

 2